fieldtrip/website/development/module/forward.md

 - **[ft_headmodel_singleshell](https://github.com/fieldtrip/fieldtrip/blob/release/ft_headmodel_singleshell.m)**
 - **[ft_headmodel_singlesphere](https://github.com/fieldtrip/fieldtrip/blob/release/ft_headmodel_singlesphere.m)**

-If desired the volume conduction model and the sensor array can be spatially transformed using a 4x4 homogenous transformation matrix.
-E.g. the electrodes can be translated and rotated to align them with head coordinate system, or they can be translated and rotated to switch to another coordinate system.
+If desired the volume conduction model and the sensor array can be spatially transformed using a 4x4 homogenous transformation matrix. e.g., the electrodes can be translated and rotated to align them with head coordinate system, or they can be translated and rotated to switch to another coordinate system.

     [headmodel] = ft_transform_geometry(transform, headmodel)
     [sens]      = ft_transform_geometry(transform, sens)